kleopatra999/PSCloudShell/docs/quickstart.md

   Requesting a Cloud Shell...
 Succeeded.
   Connecting terminal...

-  Welcome to Azure Cloud Shell (Private Preview)
+  Welcome to Azure Cloud Shell (Preview)

   Type "dir" to see your Azure resources
   Type "help" to learn about Cloud Shell